-Our Environmental and Social Risk Policies created for guiding our activities in the light of our social, ethical and environmental vision has become a dispensable part of credit risk management at ING.
+The Environmental and Social Risk Policies created for guiding our activities in the light of our social, ethical and environmental vision has become an indispensable part of credit risk management at ING.
 In other words, all potential social and environmental side effects (destruction of forests, air pollution, child employment, controversial weapons) of our activities are reviewed in depth.

-Our policies are continuously improved and updated through cooperations with our employees, customers, shareholders and organizations specialized in the issues such as human rights, climate changes, etc.
+The policies are continuously improved and updated through cooperation with our employees, customers, shareholders and organizations specialized in the issues such as human rights, climate change, etc.

 ING Group is one of the 10 international banks having acknowledged Equator principles voluntarily in June 2003 which are agreed upon to be applied in financing all the projects costing 10 million \$ or more, based on environmental and social responsibility policies of International Finance Corporation.
 In project finance, these standards are taken in consideration for social responsibility and environmental risk management.

 ING Group, which has also been registered in the FTSE4Good and Dow Jones Sustainability Index for its compliance with global responsibility standards, signed United Nations Global Compact in 2006.
 ING Group has been carrying out its activities with zero carbon footprint since 2007.
 ING Group was named the most sustainable bank of the year in 2016 by Sustainalytics, which provides guidance to investors through research.
-The ING Group targets to cut its carbon emissions in buildings and data centers by 80%, carbon emission resulting from air and other travel by 25% until 2022, and to reduce its energy consumption by 65% by the end of 2030.
-The Group has also committed to double the financing of sustainable transitions by 2022, which was EUR 14.6 billion in 2017.